We administer the NHS Injury Benefits Scheme.

-No new applications will be accepted by the NHSBSA on or after this date.
+No new applications will be accepted by us on or after this date.

 The existing scheme provisions for Department for Work and Pensions (DWP), age benefit reviews, deterioration reviews under regulation 13, and damages recovery under regulation 17 of the NHS Injury Benefit Regulations 1995 remain in force.

-Permanent Injury Benefit is available to NHS employees who suffer a permanent reduction in their earning ability of more than 10% by reason of an injury or disease which is wholly or mainly attributable to their NHS employment.
+PIB is available to NHS employees who suffer a permanent reduction in their earning ability of more than 10% by reason of an injury or disease which is wholly or mainly attributable to their NHS employment

-An application for Permanent Injury Benefit can only be considered if:
+An application for Permanent Injury Benefit can only be considered if either:

-- if they have to change to a permanent lower paid NHS job, or
+- if they have to change to a permanent lower paid NHS job